-- Alumni and preceptors have general user access, including e-mail and selected forums (Alumni, Call Room, and other non-School forums).
-They do not have access to internal FSMFN forums. - Dismissed or withdrawn students do not have access to the Banyan Tree. - The access for former faculty and staff varies according to the individual's reason for leaving FSMFN. - Inactive users may be deleted after one year of inactivity.
+Alumni and preceptors have general user access, including e-mail and selected forums (Alumni, Call

+Room, and other non-School forums).
+They do not have access to internal FSMFN forums.

+- Dismissed or withdrawn students do not have access to the Banyan Tree.
+Upon dismissal or withdrawal, all Banyan Tree forums will be immediately inaccessible to the student.
+The student will have access to Banyan Tree e-mail for 72 hours after dismissal or withdrawal so that any needed information can be retrieved. - The access for former faculty and staff varies according to the individual's reason for leaving FSMFN. - Inactive users may be deleted after one year of inactivity.
 An inactive user may be reactivated by making a request to the Sysop for reactivation.